 If you’ve ever wondered what things you can do to improve your child’s behavior, you need to listen to this episode.
 Therapist, Mike Fitch teaches the techniques that EVERY parent needs to know.
-These tips work for sassy, spirited, or strong-willed children.
+These tips work for strong-willed children.

 Cornerstone One: Consistency